Xilinx/Vivado-Design-Tutorials/Device_Architecture_Tutorials/Versal/NoC_DDRMC/Intro_Design_Flow/Module_04_Inter_NoC_Interface_Connecting_multiple_NoC_instances/README.md

 two AXI NoCs.
 Those two AXI NoCs each contain two INI input ports and one integrated DDRMC.
 The result is a full crossbar between the two traffic generatrors and two DDRMCs.
 The Quality of Service (QoS) requirements are set on the memory controller side of the crossbar.
-The traffic generators will be configured to form a double buffer structure with one acting as the data producer and the other as the consumer.
-The traffic patterns will be controlled with a userdefined traffic file provided with this tutorial.
+The traffic generators are configured to form a double buffer structure with one acting as the data producer and the other as the consumer.
+The traffic patterns are controlled with a userdefined traffic file provided with this tutorial.

-Note: This lab is provided as an example only.
+***Note***: This lab is provided as an example only.
 Figures and information depicted here might vary from the current version.

 ## Create the Design
-Follow the steps given in Module_01 to open the 2020.2 release of Vivado®, create a new project with the **xcvc1902-vsva2197-1LP-e-S** part, and create an empty block design.
+Follow the steps given in Module_01 to open the 2020.2 release of an AMD Vivado&trade;, create a new project with the **xcvc1902-vsva2197-1LP-e-S** part, and create an empty block design.
 Follow the steps below to construct the IP integrator design:
 1. Copy the file `lesson04.csv` to the working directory.
 This file defines the simulated data